OpenEmu also sports MAME Arcade emulation support, but its a bit tucked away.

 Other recommendations from this blog:

-- Running up MAME Arcade emulation with MAME/MESS - How to setup the most current version of MAME on MacOS.
-OpenEMU's MAME core is 4+ years old, there's quite a bit of newer arcade games supported in more recent versions.
+- Running up MAME Arcade emulation with MAME/MESS - How to set up the most current version of MAME on MacOS.
+OpenEMU's MAME core is 7+ years old, and there are quite a bit of newer arcade games supported in more recent versions.

-- Installing Provenance on iOS 11 with a Jailbreak - Provenance is an iOS multi-console emulator based off of OpenEMU, supporting conoles from the 8 bit and 16 bit eras.
+- Installing Provenance on iOS 11 with a Jailbreak - Provenance is an iOS multi-console emulator based off of OpenEMU, supporting consoles from the 8 bit and 16-bit eras.
+The step process hasn't changed for iOS 13.